MrRaindrop/issueblog/README.md

 ## USAGE

-First you must installed nodejs, then you can install this tool through npm.
+First you must have a nodejs installed, then you can install this tool through npm.

 ```
 npm install -g issueblog